• Skip to primary navigation

 The fish/seafood

-• However, if I cannot find any cod or if the kids would rather eat salmon, then I make the stew with salmon instead.
+Traditionally, you would make this recipe with cod.
+However, if I cannot find any cod or the kids would rather eat salmon, I make the stew with salmon instead.

-• Just keep in mind when using pollack that pollack is not a firm sort of fish and will only need to spend minutes in the hot stew before it is cooked.
+I have even used pieces of pollack combined with salmon and prawns, which were also delicious.
+When using pollack, remember that it is not a firm fish and will only need to spend minutes in the hot stew before it is cooked.
 Don't overcook it, or it will become rubbery.

-• For today's recipe, I used cod slices from a whole (rather small) cod, which I cut into pieces without making fillets, so the spine of the fish was still present.
+For today's recipe, I used cod slices from a whole (rather small) cod, which I cut into pieces without making fillets so the fish's spine was still present.
 If you are using fish with bones, do warn the people at the table that there are still bones in the fish.
+However, most of the time, I use cod or salmon fillets without any bones.

 ingredients and frying peppers and fish for moqueca